cpputest/cpputest.github.io/index.markdown

 ## Where to get CppUTest

+### Pre-packaged

+*Linux*

+There is an Debian and Ubuntu package available for CppUTest.
+This is by far the easiest way to install it, via:

+{% highlight bash %}
+$ apt-get install cpputest
+{% endhighlight %}

+*MacOSX*

+For Mac, a Homebrew package is available too.
+You can install via:

+{% highlight bash %}
+$ brew install cpputest
+{% endhighlight %}

+### From source

 The download link for github is at the top of this page.
 You can either get the latest code or a specific release.

 You can find all the downloads [at the download page](https://github.com/cpputest/cpputest/downloads)